cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 + What procedures are they having while admitted?
 + How sick are the patients?

-What are the main factors contributing to mortality?
+Which factors correlate strongest to mortality?
-+ What correlates with mortality?

 ## Methodology